collocations.org

 law

-her divorce from the pop star
+divorce from

-her divorce from the pop star
+her divorce from the star

-~ on the grounds of
+divorce on the grounds of

 PHRASES